nephros/sailfish-alpine/README.md

 # sailfish-alpine

-Packaging Repository for alpine on SailfishOS
+Packaging Repository for Alpine on SailfishOS